andywer/threads.js/readme.md

 ### Use external dependencies

-TODO
+Not yet completely implemented.

+To do:
--> gulp task to bundle deps using browserify and expose all of them -> dependency bundle -> dependency bundle can be imported by importScripts() -> code can just call `var axios = require('axios');`, no matter if browser or node.js
+- gulp task to bundle dependencies using browserify and expose all of them -> dependency bundle

-## API

-You can find the API documentation in the [wiki](https://github.com/andywer/thread.js/wiki).
+- dependency bundle can be imported by importScripts()
+- code can just call `var myDependency = require('my-dependency');`, no matter if browser or node.js

 ## License